onema/LambdaMailer/README.md

 spam@example.com=my.rea.email@gmail.com,anotheremail@yahoo.com&foobar@example2.com=some@email.com
 ```
 and it must be assigned to the `EMAIL_MAPPING` environment variable.

+In addition, you will need to set the forwarding email addresses in an active SES Rule Set.
+For more information see the installation instructions below.

 ## Installation
 You must build the project before it is deployed using SBT: